-- (i) In order to deliver the best ride quality, the bump stop must be trimmed.
-This ensures the same amount of travel before the bump stop is hit at the lower ride height. - Mark a line all the way around the bump stop in the center of the indentation above the second ring.
-The line should be ~1.5in from the end of the bump stop. - Cut the bump stop along this line. - Discard the lower section. - Reinstall the cut bump stop onto the strut.
-Ensure the cut end points downward.
+- in order to deliver the best ride quality, the bump stop must be trimmed.
+This ensures the same amount of travel before the bump stop is hit at the lower ride height. - Mark a line all the way around the bump stop in the center of the indentation above the black ring. - Cut the bump stop along this line. - Discard the lower section with the black ring. - After cutting, the bump stop should be about 40mm in length.

 - Reinstall the trimmed bump stop onto the front strut.
-Then reinstall the dust boot. - Ensure the lower spring seat is located correctly as shown.
-It can shift when the spring is removed. - Identify the bottom of the CorkSport front lowering spring. - The bottom is the larger diameter end that is not flat. - There is a sticker labeling the spring for use at CS.
+Ensure the smaller end points downward.
+Then reinstall the dust boot. - Ensure the lower spring seat is located correctly.
+It can shift when the spring is removed. - The first image shows the lower spring seat correctly located. - The second image shows the lower spring seat incorrectly located. - Identify the bottom of the CorkSport front lowering spring. - The bottom is the larger diameter end that is not flat. - There is a sticker labeling the spring for use at CS.
 These stickers are sometimes placed upside-down.
 Do not use this sticker to orient the spring. - (i) If desired, the stickers can be removed with the help of some brake parts cleaner or acetone.